-- 1) Establish a schedule and process to review and update the CSWP Plan. - 2) Inform and educate city departments, industry, landowners and the public about their role in source water protection. - 3) Manage and share information communitywide. - 4) Use GIS and other digital tools to communicate and maintain the CSWP Plan. - 5) Identify management strategies within 2-year and 10-year planning implementation windows. - 6) Apply different strategies: countywide, within SWPAs, or to specific potential contaminant source concerns. - 7) Develop a schedule to implement priority projects or actions.
+- 1) Establish a schedule and process to review and update the CSWP Plan. - 2) Inform and educate city departments, industry, landowners and the public about their role in source water protection. - 3) Manage and share information communitywide. - 4) Use GIS and other digital tools to communicate and maintain the CSWP Plan. - 5) Identify management strategies within 2-year and 10-year planning implementation windows.

+- 6) Apply different strategies: countywide, within SWPAs, or to specific potential contaminant source concerns. - 7) Develop a schedule to implement priority projects or actions.

 Source water in Carson City consists of surface water, groundwater, and water delivered from outside of the City via water transmission interties.
 Surface water comes from two watershed areas on the west side of Carson City.
-Groundwater is pumped from 34 active public wells in the City.
+Groundwater is pumped from 25 active public wells in the City.
 The regional water transmission interties are connected with Lyon County and with Douglas County.

 Source Water Protection Areas (SWPAs) are composed of the land surrounding water supply sources where activities are managed to protect the water supply from becoming contaminated.
-These management area boundaries were developed by the Team based on the land uses and well "capture zones" described in the Capture Zone Delineation Summary Report provided in Appendix C. Mapping of the SWPAs is provided in Appendix A.
+These management area boundaries were developed by the Team based on the land uses and time-of-travel "capture zones" described in an inventory of potential sources of contaminants (PCSs) that occur in Carson City.
+Mapping and detailed information about the SWPA delineation process are included in the technical appendices.
+Source water protection strategies and actions were developed in order to help prevent contaminants from being released in the SWPAs.
+Prevention avoids costly and/or irreversible damage to the water sources.
+The source water protection strategies detailed in Section 3.4 include: